 Anything that contacts the saw blade can be injured.
 Nerve injuries cause a loss of feeling or loss of ability to control certain muscles.
 Circulation may be lost if the arteries are injured.
 Saws can also break bones.
 Sometimes, you can lose part of the bone, which would lead to amputation.
 Electric shocks and burns can also occur while operating a table saw.

 Large population studies have shown that time off work due to a table saw injury can range from 24-125 days.
 Medical costs range from $2,906-$40,121, depending on the severity of the injury.
 Lost wages range from $2,731-$14,220 [Hoxie 2009].

 Many table saw injuries are caused by failing to follow safety precautions.
 Other contributing factors include awkward cuts and untidy working spaces.
 Distractions and doing the job in a hurry are also dangerous.
 Finally, alcohol is often a factor with major injuries.
 Avoid alcohol and drugs while using this equipment.Recommendations for safe use:

 There are now commercial table saw products available to decrease injury.
 The technology works quickly to stop the blade from cutting if it senses you have touched the blade.

 Though this technology is good, it does not prevent all types of injury; in fact, it does not help with kickback.
 If you use blade-stopping technology, be careful not to become complacent.
 Continue to use the safety recommendations listed above.

 Some treatment options include:

-Not all of these treatment options are possible.
+Not all these treatment options are possible.
 Consult your hand surgeon for the best option.
-Side effects such as weakness, stiffness or numbness are common after table saw injuries.
+Side effects such as weakness, stiffness, or numbness are common after table saw injuries.